H3rby7/dmx-web-go/README.md

 - [ ] Bridge Fade IN/OUT at chase
 - [ ] Log who is responsible for DMX updates
-- [ ] Bridge Deactivate clear all, only clear used values?
 - [ ]